Fynn Talley

-Fynn Michael Cordell Talley (born 14 September 2002) is an English professional footballer who plays as a goalkeeper.
+Fynn Michael Cordell Talley (born 14 September 2002) is an English professional footballer who plays as a goalkeeper for League of Ireland Premier Division club Drogheda United.

 Career

 Early career

 After playing youth football for Arsenal, Talley joined Brighton & Hove Albion in 2017.
 Talley moved on loan to Burgess Hill Town in January 2020, and turned professional with Brighton in July 2020.

 He had further loans at Gosport Borough in February 2022, and Cliftonville in June 2022.
 He made his debut for Cliftonville in the Europa Conference League first qualifying round first leg fixture against DAC 1904.
 He returned to Brighton in January 2023, and was released by Brighton following the 2022–23 season.

 Peterborough United

 He signed for Peterborough United in July 2023.
 He appeared in the FA Cup for the club, saving crucial penalties in the shoot-out, before making his first Football League start on 1 January 2024 following an injury in the previous game to first-choice keeper Nicholas Bilokapic.
 He was released by Peterborough at the end of the 2023–24 season.